What are the symptoms of prostate cancer?

 One reason for this is the way the cancer grows.
 You’ll usually only get early symptoms if the cancer grows near the tube you urinate through (the urethra) and presses against it, changing the way you urinate (pee).
 But because prostate cancer usually starts to grow in a different part of the prostate, early prostate cancer doesn’t often press on the urethra and cause symptoms.

 If you do notice changes in the way you urinate, this is more likely to be a sign of a very common non-cancerous problem called an enlarged prostate, or another health problem.
 But it’s still a good idea to get it checked out.
-Changes include:
+Possible changes include:

 - difficulty starting to urinate or emptying your bladder